autonity/docs.autonity.org/content/docs/_index.md

   - [Staking](/delegators/) for how to delegate stake in Autonity's liquid staking model: bond and unbond stake to validators, claim staking rewards, and transfer Liquid Newton.

-  - [Node Operators](/node-operators/) for how to install and run the Autonity Go Client, connect to an Autonity Network, and setup node monitoring.
+  - [Running a Node](/node-operators/) for how to install and run the Autonity Go Client, connect to an Autonity Network, and setup node monitoring.

+  - [Running a Validator](/validators/) and [Running an Oracle Server](/oracle/) for how to operate your node as a validator node:
+    - Setting up the validator's oracle server
-  - [Validators](/validators/) for how to operate your node as a validator node: registering, pausing and reactivating validator operations, and setting your validator commission rate.
+    - Registering, pausing and reactivating validator operations, and setting your validator commission rate.

   - [Development](/developer/) for how to set up a custom network for development and deploy contracts to your local or a public Autonity network.